Restricted volumes and divisorial Zariski decompositions: Preliminaries

-where $T_{\min}$ is a minimal singular current in $\A$.
-Here $\nu(T_{\min} , F)$ is the Lelong number along $F$, which is defined by $\inf_{x \in F} \nu(T_{\min}, x)$.
-The class $P$ is defined by $P:= \A -\{ N \}$.
-Here $\{N\}$ denotes the class of $N$.
-Then the decomposition $\A = P + \{ N \}$ is said to be the divisorial Zariski decomposition of $\A$. $P$ is called the positive part and $\{ N \}$ is called the negative part of $\A$.
-In general the positive part $P$ is nef in codimension 1. (that is, the codimension of the non-nef locus is greater than 1.)
+Here $\nu(\A, F)$ denotes the Lelong number along a prime divisor $F$ which is defined by $\inf_{x \in F} \nu(\A, x)$.
+The class $\{N \}$ of $N$ is called the negative part of the divisorial Zariski decomposition of $\A$.
+The class $P$ defined by $P:= \A -\{ N \}$ is called the positive part.
+Then the decomposition $\A = P + \{ N \}$ is said to be the divisorial Zariski decomposition of $\A$.
+In general, the positive part $P$ is nef in codimension one (that is, the codimension of its non-nef locus is strictly larger than one).
 We say that $\A$ admits a Zariski decomposition if the positive part $P$ is nef.
-If $\A$ is the class of some divisor, this definition coincides with that of the divisor (see section 1).
-For example if $M$ is surface, any big class admits a Zariski decompoition (see \cite[section 4]{Bou04}).
-By the construction of $N$, positive currents in $\A$ and positive currents in $P$ are identified by the following correspondence:
+If $\A$ is the first Chern class of a big divisor, this definition coincides with that of the divisor (which was described in section 1).
+For example, if $M$ is surface, any big class admits a Zariski decomposition (see \cite[section 4]{Bou04}).
+By the construction of $N$, positive currents in $\A$ and positive currents in $P$ are identified by the correspondence $T \in \A \longmapsto T-[N] \in P$.